WATCH: Suspects rob Dripping Springs jewelry store

 The HCSO released descriptions of both men.

-They described the first suspect as a black male with a light complexion.
-The suspect is about 5 feet 7 inches tall and weighs 175 pounds.
+They say the first suspect is black with a light complexion, about 5 feet 7 inches tall and weighs 175 pounds.
 During the robbery, he wore light colored jeans, a black sweatshirt, a tan baseball hat and sunglasses.

-The second suspect is a black male with a dark complexion and facial hair.
+The second suspect is black with a dark complexion and facial hair.
 He’s about 5 feet 9 inches tall and weighs 150 pounds.
 During the robbery, he wore blue jeans, a black jacket with a white stripe on the sleeves, a camouflage hat and a construction worker style vest.

 If you have any information, you can call the sheriff’s office at 512-393-7896.
 Officials are offering a cash reward of up to $1,000 for any information leading to the arrest of these suspects.